 – Junior defensive end turned tight end Nick Kasa recorded his first career catch, going for eight yards;

 – The 10-0 halftime lead represented the first time since the 2010 opener against CSU in which the Buffs shut out a team in the first half.
 The last time CU shut out a team on the road came in 2007, when the Buffs led 21-0 at the break (but ended up losing, 31-28);

-- You have to go back to 1999 to find a game (Kansas State, a 54-7 win) in which Colorado held an opponent to fewer than 39 first half yards (KSU had32 in the 1999 game).
+– You have to go back to 1992 to find a game (Kansas State, a 54-7 win for the Buffs) in which Colorado held an opponent to fewer than 39 first half yards (KSU had 32 in the 1992 game).

 Year End Notes

 Most Games Started, Career— 47, Ryan Miller, OG, 2007-11, (old record: 45, Jordon Dizon, ILB, 2004-07).